pronad1/Academic_PSTU_CSE/README.md

-### B.Sc.
+### Studing B.Sc.
 Engg in Computer Science and Engineering at Patuakhali Science & Technology University.